AdobeDocs/commerce-php/src/pages/architecture/framework.md

 # Commerce framework

-The Commerce framework controls how application components interact, including request flow, routing, indexing, caching, and [exception](https://glossary.magento.com/exception) handling.
-It provides services that reduce the effort of creating modules that contain business logic, contributing to the goal of both making Magento code more modular as well as decreasing dependencies.
+The Adobe Commerce and Magento Open Source framework (Commerce framework) controls how application components interact, including request flow, routing, indexing, caching, and [exception](https://glossary.magento.com/exception) handling.
+It provides services that reduce the effort of creating modules that contain business logic, contributing to the goal of both making Commerce code more modular as well as decreasing dependencies.

 This primarily [PHP](https://glossary.magento.com/php) software component is organized into logical groups called *libraries*, which all modules can call.
 Most of the framework code sits under the domain layer or encloses the presentation, service, and domain layers.
 The framework contains no business logic.
 (Although the Commerce framework does not contain resource models, it does contain a [library](https://glossary.magento.com/library) of code to help implement a resource model.)